 The Child Development (CDA) CredentialTM is the most widely recognized credential in early childhood education (ECE) and is a key stepping stone on the path of career advancement in ECE.
 This national credential is obtained through the Child Development (CDA) National Credentialing Program, which is administered by the Council for Professional Recognition.
-The Child Development (CDA) Credential[TM] is based on a core set of competency standards, which guide early care professionals as they work toward becoming qualified teachers of young children.
+The Child Development (CDA) CredentialTM is based on a core set of competency standards, which guide early care professionals as they work toward becoming qualified teachers of young children.
 The Council works to ensure that the nationally transferable CDA is a credible and valid credential, recognized by the profession as a vital part of professional development.
 CDAs have knowledge of how to put the CDA Competency Standards into practice and understanding of why those standards help children move with success from one developmental stage to another.
 Put simply, CDAs know how to nurture the emotional, physical, intellectual, and social development of children.
 The credential may be obtained for one of four settings:

-- Infant/toddler (birth 36 months) • - Family childcare (birth 5 years old)
+- Infant/toddler (birth 36 months) - Preschool (3 5 years old)

-Preschool (3 - 5 years old)
+- Family childcare (birth 5 years old) - Home visitor

-- Home visitor - Candidates may apply for one credential at a time.
+Candidates may apply for one credential at a time.
 Another application, fee, and assessment process must be completed when applying for an additional credential.
 This credential expires three years from the award date and needs to be renewed.
 It may only be renewed for the original setting, age-level endorsement, and specialization.

-After completing the Level 1 Certificate in Child Development (CDA), students will be able to: PSLO 1: Demonstrate communication skills in selecting and planning developmentally appropriate learning experiences for young children.
+After completing the Level 1 Certificate in Child Development (CDA), students will be able to:

+PSLO 1: Demonstrate communication skills in selecting and planning developmentally appropriate learning experiences for young children.
-PSLO 2: N/A PSLO 3: N/A

-PSLO 4: N/A PSLO 5: N/A
+PSLO 2: N/A PSLO 3: N/A PSLO 4: N/A PSLO 5: N/A

-Courses in which Achievement of Pro gram Stud ent Learni ng Outcom es in Mea sured
+Courses in which Achievement of Program Student Learning Outcomes in Measured

 Courses PSLO 1 PSLO 2 PSLO 3 PSLO 4 PSLO 5

-CDEC 1413 Х
+CDEC 1413 X

-First Semester CDEC 1417 Child Development Associate Training I CDEC 2422 Child Development Associate Training II
+First Semester Credit Hours CDEC 1417 Child Development Associate Training I 4 CDEC 2422 Child Development Associate Training II 4 Total Hours 8

-Credit Hours

-4

-4

-Total Hours 8